TusharRoy23/taskViewer/README.md

 Add:

-	#) Import .sql file in your Database
+	#) Import taskinformation.sql file in your Database